 Chair: M. Dougherty

-Professors: G. Ball (Dean, BSOS), O. Barbarin (Chair, African-American Studies), J. Blanchard, J. Cassidy (Distinguished Scholar-Teacher), A. Chronis-Tuscano, A. De Los Reyes, M. Dougherty (Chair), P. Hanges, C. Hill, A. Kruglanski (Distinguished University Professor), K. O'Brien (Associate Chair), L. Pessoa, M. Roesch
+Professors: G. Ball (Vice President for Research), O. Barbarin (Chair, African-American Studies), J. Blanchard, J. Cassidy (Distinguished Scholar-Teacher), A. Chronis-Tuscano, A. De Los Reyes, L. Dougherty, M. Dougherty (Chair), P. Hanges, C. Hill, A. Kruglanski (Distinguished University Professor), E. Lemay, K. O'Brien, L. Pessoa, M. Roesch

-Lecturers: A. Chicoli, B. Jones, M. Kearney, A. Navarro Cebrian, S. Roberts, N. Salahuddin, C. Seitz-Brown, D. Selterman, T. Tomlinson
+Lecturers: A. Chicoli, B. Jones, M. Kearney, A. Navarro Cebrian, A. Nicolas, N. Salahuddin, T. Tomlinson

-Assistant and Associate Clinical and Research Professors: C. Byrne, A. Chisolm, C. Danko, K. Hamilton, J. Lui, C. Risco
+Assistant and Associate Clinical and Research Professors: N. Arun, C. Byrne, C. Danko, M. Guilbault, M. Latham, J. Lui, M. O'Neill, C. Risco, H. Yarger, T. Yufik

-Professors Emeriti: S. Brauth, R. Brown, R. Dooling (Distinguished Scholar-Teacher), C. Gelso, W. Hodos (Distinguished University Professor), C. Moss, K. Murnane, K. O'Grady, E. Scholnick, H. Sigall, C. Stangor, R. Steele, C. Sternheim, T. Wallsten
+Professors Emeriti: S. Brauth, R. Dooling (Distinguished Scholar-Teacher), M. Gelfand (Distinguished University Professor), C. Gelso, W. Hodos (Distinguished University Professor), C. Moss, K. Murnane, K. O'Grady, E. Scholnick, H. Sigall, C. Stangor, C. Sternheim, T. Wallsten, D. Yager

 The Department of Psychology's Office of Undergraduate Studies has three full-time academic advisors to assist you every step of the way.
 Advising is not mandatory, but we encourage all students to schedule an appointment at least once a semester, particularly first year freshmen, new psychology majors, and first semester transfer students to take advantage of advising.
 Advisors are located in the Biology-Psychology Building Room 1121.